SiLab-Bonn/asiclab/docs/bash.md

+# for the whole bash  vs tcsh problem:

+ps -p $$ – Display your current shell name reliably.

+echo "$SHELL" – Print the shell for the current user but not necessarily the shell that is running at the movement.

+echo $0 – Another reliable and simple method to get the current shell interpreter name on Linux or Unix-like systems.

 # Bash:

 You can set env variables in a bash script by just writing X='text', where X is the env variable name.
 You don't have to export.